CooperCodeComposer/LearnSwiftLAFacts-Swift/README.md

 - Swift 3.0
 - Xcode 8.0

+Used as a demo app in the Learn Swift LA Meetup - “Swift with Amazon Web Services” talk

 ##Features:
 + async downloading with URLSession
 + parsing Swift facts in json from AWS S3